 3- Ecologically Connected Diet

 The Polar Bear’s primary prey is the ringed seal, and they are both intimately connected ecologically.
 A five hundred pound Polar Bear would need around five pounds of fat per day, and they typically get this from the seals for a brief period in the spring during the pupping seal season.
-Seals will replenish their fat reserves they used up during the winter months.
+Seals will replenish the fat reserves they used up during the winter months.

 A pregnant female may not have fed for eight months and as a result can be opportunistic eaters.
 When this is the case they would occasionally feed on belugas, narwhals, walrus, birds and their eggs, animal carcasses, kelp, garbage and even desperately feed on other Polar Bears.